semiring: Semiring Structures for Balance Theory

 symclos

-(logical) apply symmetric closure?
+(logical) Apply symmetric closure?

 transclos

-(logical) apply transitive closure?
+(logical) Apply transitive closure?

 k

-length of the cycle or the semicycle
+Length of cycle or semicycle.

 lbs

-(optional) labels for the semiring output
+(optional) Labels for semiring to return.

 Details

-Semiring structures are based on signed networks, and this function provides the capabilities to handle either the balance semiring or the cluster semiring within the structural balance theory.
 A semiring combines two different kinds of operations with a single underlying set, and it can be seen as an abstract semigroup with identity under multiplication and a commutative monoid under addition.
 Semirings are useful to determine whether a given signed network is balanced or clusterable.
-The symmetric closure evaluates this by looking at semicycles in the system; otherwise, the evaluation is through closed paths.
+The symmetric closure evaluates the assessment by looking at semicycles in the system; otherwise, the evaluation is through closed paths.

 Value